 They then cap it off by doing nothing but standing there laughing and making wisecracks while Elaine is assaulted by Raquel Welch right in front of them.

-Burn Notice usually justifies the irrelevance of the Miami P.D. in several ways.
+The show usually justifies the irrelevance of the Miami P.D. in several ways.
 First, the kind of trouble that Team Westen's clients tend to be in is the kind that immediate police involvement would just make worse (e.g. gang activity); in such situations, TW's plan usually involves getting the crooks to act openly so that the cops can arrest them.
 Second, many clients are crooks themselves, albeit harmless or sympathetic ones, and calling the police would likely just get the clients arrested.
 Third, some clients are (usually) inadvertently mixed up in heavy spying shit, and getting the police involved would just lead to a lot of blue-uniformed corpses and not much else.
 Finally (as Michael likes to point out), cops are beholden to a bureaucracy: they have to follow procedures and file paperwork which can slow them down in an emergency.
 This last bit does allow Michael to run some pretty effective Bavarian Fire Drills, though.

 Incidentally, the fact that so many of Team Westen's plans rely on the principle of "get the bad guys to commit a crime out in the open, then have the police arrest them" arguably counts as a subversion.
 The cops are useful, and are usually clean and competent—it's just that some jobs are simply too big for them to handle without help.
+One of their most used and successful tactics is to call a crime in advance just to get the cops on the scene quicker and the criminals are more often then not forced to surrender the moment they're surrounded by police.

-The Miami P.D. was also shown to be competent enough to be a pain in Michael's side early in the third season when he up on the grid.
+The Miami P.D. was also shown to be competent enough to be a pain in Michael's side early in the third season when he shows up on the grid.
 Since Michel (and friends) outclass to an incredible extent this shows the epitome of competence.

 Even earlier, Michael's voice-over deconstructs a typical police chase by pointing out that, in Real Life, your only bet is to try to lose the police for a few seconds and ditch the car before they call in backup and helicopters.
 Even then it's only effective if you happen to remember to wear gloves and don't leave any DNA evidence.